Patty Klein by Jan Steeman

 Tina

-According to Patty Klein, publisher Oberon wasn't all too keen on the new project.
-Especially when newspapers focused on the artists' dissatisfaction with the work atmosphere at the children's magazines.
-Oberon now felt that Klein had "bitten the hand that fed her".
-Her side of the story is that the publisher urged his editors to boycot her as a result.
-Truth of the matter is that she still maintained a steady presence in both Eppo and Tina, even increasing her production the next decades!
-In the 1980s almost half of Tina magazine was filled with her series.
+At the VNU division Oberon, which published most of the mainstream comic magazines at the time, they weren't all too happy with the new Vrije Balloen project.
+Especially when newspaper articles focused on the artists' dissatisfaction with the work atmosphere at the children's magazines, Oberon felt that Klein had "bitten the hand that fed her".
+Her side of the story is that the publisher urged his editors to boycott her as a result.
+Truth of the matter is that she still maintained a steady presence in both Eppo and Tina, even increasing her production during the next decades.
+In the 1980s, almost half of Tina magazine was filled with her features.
 Patty Klein's long association with this girls' magazine had begun in 1973.
-Her first work was the gag strip about madcap office girl 'Fleurtje', which appeared on the back cover with art by Børge and Joannika Ring in 1973 and 1974.
-Her first serial was 'Conny Wildschut' (1973) with art by Dino Attanasio.
-It is the story of a girl who does volunteer work in an animal shelter.
-The melodramatic tone of this series was similar to most of the British girls' comics translated and published in Tina at the time.
-Another early adventure serial was 'Vera van de Risico', about inland navigation.
-The stories were well-documented, since Klein had a friend with an inland ship at the time.
-The artwork was done by Nico van Dam, and four stories appeared between 1974 and 1977.
-Other early work was an comic adaptation of Johanna Spyri's 'Heidi' novel, which appeared with artwork by Piet Wijn in 1976.
-The sequel 'Heidi en Peter' commenced publication in the same year.
+Her first work was the gag strip about madcap office girl 'Fleurtje' (1973-1974), which appeared on the back cover with art by Børge and Joannika Ring.
+Her first serial for Tina was 'Conny Wildschut' (1973) with art by Dino Attanasio, about a girl who does volunteer work in an animal shelter.
+The melodramatic tone of this series was similar to most of the British girls' comics that Tina ran in translation at the time.
+Another early adventure serial by Patty Klein was 'Vera van de Risico', about inland navigation.
+Drawn by Nico van Dam, the four stories were well-documented, since Klein had a friend with an inland ship.
+Further early work for Tina was a 1976 comic adaptation of Johanna Spyri's 'Heidi' novel, which appeared with artwork by Piet Wijn.
+In the following year, the sequel 'Heidi en Peter' commenced serialization.

 Noortje by Patty Klein and Jan Steeman